 Pomegranate mousse with pistachio is a refreshing and festive dessert, perfect for finishing a heavy main meal on a light note.
-Especially during the holiday season, with all that gravy, one needs to have a nice fruity and light dessert.
-No more heavy desserts and cookies, here is a new perspective on holidays finishing touch.
-This pomegranate mousse contains a bit of cream and cream cheese to fatten thing up just enough!
+Especially during the holiday season, with all that gravy, one must have a nice fruity and light dessert.
+No more heavy desserts and cookies; here is a new perspective on the holiday finishing touch.
+This pomegranate mousse contains a bit of cream and cream cheese to fatten things up just enough!

-So let’s talk about that autumnal fruit; pomegranate.
+So let’s talk about that autumnal fruit; the pomegranate.
 Underneath this thick skin lays about 800 little red pearls called arils.
-These lovely grains are filled with antioxidant and are sometimes tricky to take out.
+These lovely grains are filled with antioxidants and sometimes tricky to remove.
 Some people use a bowl of water to help to get the grains out faster.
-These little rubies can be stored in fridge in an hermetic container for up to a week.
+These little rubies can be stored in the fridge in an airtight container for up to a week.
 Or even better!
-You can easily freeze them for months and use them here and there.
-They take no time to unfreeze and always brings a little color to a dish or drink.
-For this recipe, I’ve used a pre made juice, because it’s quite a journey to squeeze all those pearls..
+You can quickly freeze them for months and use them here and there.
+They take no time to unfreeze and always bring a little colour to a dish or drink.
+I’ve used pre-made juice for this recipe because squeezing all those pearls is quite a journey.

-The main star, the syphon, for any mousse really invest in one, it’s easy breezy to use.
-They cost not much and this way you’ll be able to make any type of mousse.
+The main star, the syphon, for any mousse, really invests in one; it’s easy and breezy to use.
+They do not cost much, and this way, you’ll be able to make any mousse.
 To make a good foam, a small amount of fat is necessary, in this case: cream cheese and a touch of cream.
-Also to make sure the mixture is right, because it’s low fat contain, I’ve added gelatin sheets to the pomegranate juice.
-If you are vegetarian you could substitute the gelatin for agar agar with the same quantity and procedure.
+Also, I’ve added gelatin sheets to the pomegranate juice to ensure the mixture is right because of its low-fat content.
+You could substitute the gelatin for agar with the same quantity and procedure if you are vegetarian.

-On another note, make sure the liquid you add to the syphon cools down before closing it up and adding the gas.
-Also, common mistake, don’t forget the mixture in the fridge otherwise it will become a gel and be ruined.
+On another note, ensure the liquid you add to the syphon cools down before closing it up and adding the gas.
+Also, a common mistake doesn’t forget the mixture in the fridge; otherwise, it will become a gel and be ruined.
 So keep an eye on it while it cools down.

-You could easily use any other juicy fruits, if you dig mandarin, passion fruit, strawberry, melon, etc. Simply make a juice out of your favorite fruit and follow this recipe.
+You could easily use any other juicy fruits if you dig mandarin, passion fruit, strawberry, melon, etc. Make juice out of your favourite fruit and follow this recipe.
 Another alternative way of eating this dessert would be to freeze the mousse and make it a frozen version.
-This would be a kid friendly version I guarantee!
+This would be a kid-friendly version, I guarantee!

 It’s topped with a contrasting crunchy element: lovely pistachios.
-They bring a fun contrast of color, flavor and salt to the sweet mousse.
-Plus, green and red just screams Christmas!
-To add some color, I’ve used a bit of beet juice too but this is totally optional.
+They bring a fun contrast of colour, flavour and salt to the sweet mousse.
+Plus, green and red scream Christmas!
+I’ve used a bit of beet juice to add some colour, too, but this is optional.